smee/dc.js/web/docs/api-latest.md

 #### .hasFilterHandler([function])
 Set or get the has filter handler.
-The has filter handler is a function that checks to see if the chart's current filters include a specific filter.
+The has filter handler is a function that checks to see if the chart's current filters (passed in the first argument) include a specific filter.
 Using a custom has filter handler allows you to change the way filters are checked for and replaced.

 ```js
 // default has filter handler